 Speeding - motorway and non motorway

-- exceeding one speed limit including disputing speed camera accuracy
+- Exceeding the speed limit including disputing speed camera accuracy

 - Failing to stop after an accident